Rishisheth/CSVandJSONconverter/README.md

 # CSVandJSONconverter
 Can convert CSV and JSON files back and forth.

-Use "node convert.js" and then type the two files you would like to convert.
+Use "convert" and then type the two files you would like to convert.
-If you have a csv file with no header type false after both files.
+If you have a csv file with no header type :false" after both files.

 Examples:
+If the package is installed:

-Node converter.js file.csv other file.json
+Convert file.csv file.json

+If it is not installed:

-Node converter.js file.json other file.csv
+npx onvert file.json file.csv

-Node converter.js file.csv other file.json false
+npx convert file.csv file.json false